-We wrote about some things you can do for agency sales during summer last week.
-Continuing that theme, here are a bunch more ideas for how you can use your time effectively to support agency new business — even if your prospects are on vacation.
+We wrote about things you can do for agency sales during summer here.
+Here are additional ideas about how you can use your time to support agency new business — even if your prospects are on vacation.

 How to use the summer months productively for agency sales: